Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 - The [SLP token specification](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md) could be ported to create a single token protocol that is accessible by multiple blockchains.
 - Uncensorable, community-driven marketplaces.
 An uncensorable version of [Craigslist](https://craigslist.org) for example.
 Or a decentralized exchange (DEX) for trading cryptocurrencies.

 This idea compliments blockchains by creating a much more flexible and scalable data layer.
 Because it rides on the IPFS network, databases can be archived on Filecoin.
+Subnetworks can shard the P2WDB by creating a new database for their use, then merging any needed data to the main database.
+This is similar to a side-chain in Bitcoin or a subnetwork in Avalanche.